Vocal Cord Dysfunction (VCD)

 UR Medicine's Treatments for Vocal Cord Dysfunction (VCD)

-- Flow-volume loop, which shows if there’s a blockage in your airways
+- Flow-volume loop to show if there’s a blockage in your airways

 What Sets Us Apart?